dschmenk/PLASMA/README.md

 end
 ```

-The override operator becomes more useful when multi-dimenstional arrays are used.
+The override operator becomes more useful when multi-dimensional arrays are used.

 ###### Multi-Dimensional Arrays